Community Paramedicine Models for Post-Discharge Follow-Up Care

 Examples of Post-Discharge Follow-Up Care by Rural Community Paramedicine Programs

-- Abbeville County's Community Paramedic Program serves rural western South Carolina and was designed with a goal to reduce hospital readmissions.
-The program receives referrals from providers whose patients are hospitalized and conducts home visits within 72 hours of discharge.
-At each visit, the paramedic also works with the patient's family or other caregivers to discuss how best to manage their care.
+- Abbeville County's Community Paramedic Program served rural western South Carolina and was designed with a goal to reduce hospital readmissions.
+The program received referrals from providers whose patients are hospitalized and conducted home visits within 72 hours of discharge.
+At each visit, the paramedic also worked with the patient's family or other caregivers to discuss how best to manage their care.
 In a 2015 evaluation, the program had reduced 30-day readmission rates by 41.2%.

 - In West Virginia, the Kanawha County Ambulance Community Paramedicine Program was developed to reduce costs from hospital readmissions and frequent emergency room visits.
 In its first year of operation, the program achieved a decrease in readmissions and an increase in Patient Activation Measure (PAM) scores, which indicate people who participated in the program are more confident in their ability to manage their health.